MindviewLLC/MindviewLLC-hugo/content/about/bio.md

 ## AV Requirements:

-I givea presentations from my notebook computer (a Dell Windows 10 Machine with HDMI connector), so unless otherwise specified you should provide a computer projection system that will handle at least Super VGA output of **1024 x 768**.
+I give presentations from my notebook computer (a Dell Windows 10 Machine with HDMI connector), so unless otherwise specified you should provide a computer projection system that will handle at least Super VGA output of **1024 x 768**.
 If the room or audience warrants it, you should also provide a